neurallayer/roboquant-quickstart/src/main/resources/archetype-resources/docs/README.md

 Run your Application
 ====================
-To run your application you can enter the following command from the command-line:
+To run your application, you can enter the following command from the command-line:

 ```shell
 mvn compile exec:java